dannielnavas/angular-testing-19/README.md

 ## Promp

 generate unit test for ProductServices validate both success and failure, and include edge cases.
-To create proper test, use the current spec code as a guideand Spectator and Jest
+To create proper test, use the current spec code as a guide and Spectator and Jest